-On March 3, 2020, each of Messrs.
-Alperin, Brons, Herring, Kuehn and Laskawy, Mses.
-Raphael, Goodman and Margulies and Drs.
-Rekow and Sheares was granted 2,889 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award having a grant date fair value of \$175,000.
-The value of the LTIP restricted stock unit awards for the non-employee directors was unchanged in fiscal 2020 compared to the value of their awards in fiscal 2019.
-The restricted stock units granted to the non-employee directors in 2020 are subject to time-based vesting and cliff vest at the end of 12 months from the grant date, based on continued service through the applicable vesting date.
+On March 3, 2021, each of the Company's non-employee directors as of such date was granted 2,790 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award having a grant date fair value of \$175,000.
+Following his appointment as a director at the Company's annual meeting of stockholders in May 2021, on June 11, 2021, Dr. Tuckson was granted 2,217 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with such award having a grant date fair value of \$175,000.
+The value of the LTIP restricted stock unit awards for the non-employee directors was unchanged in fiscal 2021 compared to the value of their awards in fiscal 2020 and fiscal 2019.
+The restricted stock units granted to the non-employee directors in 2021 are subject to time-based vesting and cliff vest at the end of 12 months from the grant date, based on continued service through the applicable vesting date.

-All such grants under the 2015 Non-Employee Director Stock Incentive Plan (i) were issued on the date they were approved by the Compensation Committee and (ii) provide for full accelerated vesting upon a change in control (as defined in the 2015 Non-Employee Director Stock Incentive Plan or as defined under Section 409A of the Code), provided that no termination of services has occurred prior to the change in control.
+All such grants under the 2015 Non-Employee Director Stock Incentive Plan (i) were issued on the date they were approved by the Compensation Committee (except with respect to Mr. Tuckson, where the grant date was a fixed date after the date on which such grant was approved by the Compensation Committee following his appointment) and (ii) provide for full accelerated vesting upon a change in control (as defined in the 2015 Non-Employee Director Stock Incentive Plan or as defined under Section 409A of the Code), provided that no termination of services has occurred prior to the change in control.

 Beginning with restricted stock unit award granted in 2009, non-employee directors became eligible to defer the date upon which all or a portion of their restricted stock units will be paid out to either (i) a specified payment date occurring on the third, fifth, seventh or tenth anniversary of the scheduled vesting date or (ii) the date of the termination of their services that occurs after the scheduled vesting date.
-If the deferral election is chosen, to the extent vested, payment will be made within the 30 day period following the earliest of the following to occur: (i) the elected deferred payment date; (ii) the participant's death; (iii) the participant's disability; (iv) the participant's termination of services (other than as a result of death or disability); or (v) a change in control of the Company.
+If the deferral election is chosen, to the extent vested, payment will be made within the 30 day period following the earliest of the following to occur: (i) the elected deferred payment date; (ii) the participant's death; (iii) the participant's disability; (iv) the participant's termination of services (other than as a result of death or disability) or (v) a change in control of the Company.
 Participants are also permitted to further defer the payment date of their restricted stock units in accordance with Section 409A of the Code for one or more additional periods of at least five years (but not more than ten years) beyond the previously elected deferred payment date.